-Arthroscopy Definition: A procedure that orthopaedic surgeons use to inspect, diagnose, and repair problems inside a joint.
-(The term “arthroscopy” comes from two Greek words namely “arthro” (joint) and “skopein” (to look).
-The term literally means “to look within the joint”.)
+Arthroscopy is a procedure that orthopaedic surgeons use to inspect, diagnose, and repair problems inside a joint.
+(The term "arthroscopy" comes from two Greek words namely "arthro" (joint) and "skopein" (to look).
+The term literally means "to look within the joint".)

 During shoulder arthroscopy, Dr van den Berg inserts a small camera, called an arthroscope, into your shoulder joint.
 The camera displays pictures on a television screen, and your surgeon uses these images to guide miniature surgical instruments.

 Because the arthroscope and surgical instruments are thin, your surgeon can use very small incisions rather than the larger incision needed for standard, open surgery.
 This results in less pain for patients and shortens the time it takes to recover and return to activities.
 Improvements to shoulder arthroscopy occur every year as new instruments and techniques are developed.